funnelflux/gcs-rsync-resource/README.md

 ### `check`: Extract versions from the bucket.

-The `bucket`'s `remote_path` long listing (including non-current object versions / generations) is used as version.
+The `bucket`'s long listing (including non-current object versions / generations) is used as version.

 ### `in`: Fetch the content of the bucket.

-Makes the contents of the input directory the same as the contents under `remote_path` by copying any missing or changed files/objects, and deleting any extra files/objects.
+Makes the contents of the input directory the same as the contents `bucket`'s root by copying any missing or changed files/objects, and deleting any extra files/objects.

 #### Parameters